Apprenticeships are a great way to train existing employees or introduce new ones as well as grow your business.

 Modern Apprentice (MA)

-Anyone from 16 years old who is employed, learning theory at college while practicing work based skills at their place of employment.
+Anyone from 16 years old who is employed, learning theory at college while practising work-based skills at their place of employment.

 What are the benefits of having an apprentice?